 Diploma in Financial Inclusion

 The Certified Expert in Digital Finance is part of the curriculum of our Diploma in Financial Inclusion.
-Enroll to our Diploma after completing the CEAF course and waive one module.
+Enroll to our Diploma after completing the CEDF course and waive one module.
 Also, the amount you paid for the course will be deducted from the final tuition fee of the Diploma.